 Thunderbolt Bridge on Mac | Connecting Two Macs and Sharing

-This post will explain what Thunderbolt Bridge is on Mac and how to connect Macs to share files and networks via it.
+This post explains what Thunderbolt Bridge is on Mac and how to connect Macs to share files and networks using it.
 Keep reading!

-Although there are many ways to connect and share files or networks between two Macs, Thunderbolt Bridge on Mac is one of the most convenient and fastest ways.
+Although there are many ways to connect and share files or networks between two Macs, Thunderbolt Bridge is one of the most convenient and fastest methods.

-In this post, you'll learn how to connect the Thunderbolt Bridge on Mac.
+In this post, you'll learn how to connect and use Thunderbolt Bridge on your Mac.
 Read on for the step-by-step guide.

 Thunderbolt Bridge on Mac

-To use this feature, you must have a Thunderbolt cable (with the lightning bolt symbol on it) and two Macs with Thunderbolt ports.
+To use this feature, you'll need a Thunderbolt cable (with a lightning bolt symbol) and two Macs with Thunderbolt ports.

 Main Features:

-Although Migration Assistant and Target Disk Mode allows you to transfer files too, Thunderbolt Bridge is faster than both of them.
+Although tools like Migration Assistant and Target Disk Mode can also transfer files, Thunderbolt Bridge is faster than both.

 How to Use Thunderbolt Bridge on Mac

-After having a general understanding of Thunderbolt Bridge on Mac, it's time to learn how to set up and use Thunderbolt Bridge to transfer files and share networks between two Macs.
+Now that you have a basic understanding of Thunderbolt Bridge, let’s walk through how to set it up to transfer files or share a network between two Macs.

-1. Connecting two Macs with Thunderbolt ports via Thunderbolt cable.
+1. Connect the two Macs using a Thunderbolt cable.

 Thunderbolt bridge TCP IP